thiago4go/learnPython/README.md

 number = 1 + 2 * 3 / 4.0
 dividend % divisor = remainder
 Using two multiplication symbols makes a power relationship.
 7 ** 2=49
-####Using Operators with Strings
+#### Using Operators with Strings
 Python supports concatenating strings using the addition operator Python also supports multiplying strings to form a string with a repeating sequence
-####Using Operators with Lists
+#### Using Operators with Lists
 Lists can be joined with the addition operators
 lists with a repeating sequence using the multiplication operator [1,2,3] * 3

 ### String Formatting
 The "%" operator is used to format a set of variables enclosed in a "tuple"together with a format string, which contains normal text together with "argument specifiers", special symbols like "%s" and "%d"
-To use two or more argument specifiers, use a tuple (parentheses)
+To use two or more argument specifiers, use a tuple (parentheses) ... print("%s is %s years old." % (name, age))
+...
-    print("%s is %s years old." % (name, age)) some basic argument specifiers you should know:
+>        some basic argument specifiers you should know:
-        %s - String (or any object with a string representation, like numbers)
+>        %s - String (or any object with a string representation, like numbers)
-        %d - Integers
+>        %d - Integers
-        %f - Floating point numbers
+>        %f - Floating point numbers
-        %.<number of digits>f - Floating point numbers with a fixed amount of digits to the right of the dot.
+>        %.<number of digits>f - Floating point numbers with a fixed amount of digits to the right of the dot.
-        %x/%X - Integers in hex representation (lowercase/uppercase)
+>        %x/%X - Integers in hex representation (lowercase/uppercase)